Cortexio/AdapTeach/README.md

 case class CreateItem () extends Command case class CreateItemOutcome () extends Outcome[CreateItem]
 ```
 Now, if your try to execute this command, you'll get a compilation error.
-That's because the core App object expects you to provide an implicit CommandHandler.
+That's because the Core object expects you to provide an implicit CommandHandler.
 To create one, just use the helper function :
 ```scala
 implicit val handler = Command.handler( (command: CreateItem) => {
 	// Create the Item...